-The Champagne house Alexandre Bonnet, based in Aube in the north-east of France, recently hit headlines when workers renovating the roof of one of the company’s old buildings hit the jackpot – hundreds of gold coins rained down on their heads from the ceiling they were working on.
+The Champagne house Alexandre Bonnet, based in Aube in the north-east of France, hit headlines when workers renovating the roof of one of the company’s old buildings hit the jackpot – hundreds of gold coins rained down on their heads from the ceiling they were working on.

 The cache of gold coins were discovered when one of the workers took a crow bar to the rafters and dislodged the secret hoard which fell onto the astounded men.